Background

 Zipline Logo

 I focused on improving delivery accuracy for drone operations.
-I created standardized testing procedures for mass testing and package behavior analysis, investigated outlier delivery cases, and identified/implemented mechanicaldesign changes that improved drop accuracy by 30%.
+I created standardized testing procedures for mass testing and package behavior analysis, investigated outlier delivery cases, and identified/implemented mechanical design changes that improved drop accuracy by 30%.

-Design Work
+FRC Design Work

 Below are my design projects from my high school FRC team (Huskie Robotics, Team 3061).
 I worked my way up to lead designer and eventually captain.